Terminal-2 icon

 Set up tax-free shopping

-Before you begin offering tax-free shopping to your shoppers set up tax-free shopping:
+Before you begin offering tax-free shopping to your shoppers, you need to set up the feature.

 1. Contact a TFS provider to set up a tax-free process.